-The programme provides an insight into areas of manufacturing, planning and control systems, knowledge based systems and measurements and manufacturing systems.
+The programme provides an insight into areas of advanced polymer synthesis techniques, manufacturing nanocomposites, and advanced characterization tools.
 It is interdisciplinary in nature and involves a combination of theoretical and practical approaches.
-Taught modules concentrate on advanced Materials topics and the research project provides an intellectual and practical challenge and thus enables the student to demonstrate creativity and initiative and, where appropriate, forms a foundation for doctoral study.
-It includes a 135 credit project over the entire year.
-This enables a strong focus on the project research, and allows to build projects with strong industrial collaboration.
+Taught modules concentrate on advanced nanomaterials topics and the research project provides an intellectual challenge and thus enables the student to demonstrate creativity and initiative and, where appropriate, forms a foundation for doctoral study.

-Research projects in Materials are drawn from a wide variety of applications in all of the specialisation areas, reflecting the strong research links that the staff members have industrial companies such as Airbus, Alstom, Rolls Royce, TWI, VW.
-Projects are offered in conjunction with industrial collaborators to provide industrial impact and enhanced job opportunities for the students.
+Research projects in Materials are drawn from a wide variety of applications in all of the specialisation areas, reflecting the strong research links that the staff members have industrial companies.